ADR-002: Naming Matrix for Protocol Types

 | Control data | - | data | - | Optional opaque binary |

-| Handshake payload | HandshakePayload | - | - | Contains peerId, capabilities, metadata |
+| Handshake payload | HandshakePayload | - | - | Contains peerId, caps, metadata |

 cis scoped toControlFramepayloads only; never used in other frame types.datais an optional binary blob used for control frame metadata or handshake extensions.